tax exemption all you need to know

 .
 Please use this ID for all future communications regarding this concern.

-Before delving into some exemptions, it's important to know about India's dual tax regime system.
-Taxpayers are allowed to opt for the Old Tax Regime (OTR) or the New Tax Regime (NTR).
+Before delving into exemptions, it's important to know about India's dual tax regime.
+Taxpayers may opt for the Old Tax Regime (OTR) or the New Tax Regime (NTR).
+To help you choose between the Old and New Tax Regimes, here are the key updates applicable for FY 2025–26 (AY 2026–27):

 0